kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 The first two numbers are the x and y pixel coordinate.
 Then two numbers follow which represent the pixel position in world coordinates.
-The units are the s.i. versions of the units found in the header.
+The units are the S.I. versions of the units found in the header.
 For spatial maps these units are degrees.
 The values are the real longitude and latitude even when the labels along the axes represent offsets.
 For spectral axes, the units depend on the selected spectral translation.